Deep Neural Networks Inspired by Differential Equations: Applications and Performance

 \section{Applications and Performance}

 This section reviews the experimental performance of a range of DE-driven neural networks on CIFAR-10 and CIFAR-100 benchmarks.
-While Neural ODEs and Neural SDEs are particularly excel in modeling sequential and time-series data, we refer the reader to~\cite{oh2025comprehensive,niu2024applications} for detailed results in that domain.
-Here, our focus is on architectures and generative models informed by DDEs and SDEs.
-For clarity, we organize the discussion into two categories: This section focuses on two main directions: 1) Neural Network architectures guided by DDEs; 2) Dynamics-based generative modeling driven by ODEs and SDEs, including both flow-based models and stochastic flow-based models.
-Through a comparison of recent results, we highlight how these equations-guided approaches have advanced the design and effectiveness of deep learning models for vision tasks.
+While Neural ODEs and Neural SDEs particularly excel in modeling sequential and time-series data, we refer the reader to ~\cite{oh2025comprehensive,niu2024applications} for detailed results in that domain.
+Here, our focus is on architectures and generative models informed by deterministic DEs and SDEs.
+We structure our discussion as follows: We first review the experimental setup used in the surveyed CIFAR-based studies, and then conduct a qualitative analysis of deterministic DE-driven neural architectures evaluated primarily on CIFAR-10 and CIFAR-100, as summarized in \cref{tab:de-nn}, alongside ODE-guided and SDE-guided generative models evaluated mainly on CIFAR-10, as detailed in \cref{tab:diffusion-nn}.
+Section S3 of the online supplementary material complements this focused performance discussion by summarizing representative tasks, application domains, and benchmark datasets for the three model families in Tab.
+S1, Tab.
+S2, and Tab.
+S3.
+These appendix tables serve as applicability-oriented references rather than additional quantitative comparisons.
+Through a comprehensive analysis of empirical results across these categories, we clarify the advantages and drawbacks of different models, providing actionable insights for designing equation-inspired architectures with improved training stability and task performance.